galen-elfert/setupper/README.md

 - Thereafter the calendar will be regularily refreshed by Ajax.
 I still have to figure this out.
 I'm assuming there is some database flag I can check to alert me when changes are made so I don't have to fetch the entire day's data every time.

 - Also, a thin vertical red line will show the current time, and eventually, and alarm will go off if an unset event is getting close.

+### To do

+- Build models

+- Fill building and room tables for HCC

+- Create view for delivering rooms as JSON to calendar frame

+- Rewrite Calendar frame building from JSON and time iterator and changeable zoom factors